mwkaufmann/requests/README.md

 </dependency>
 ```

-#Requests
+#Usage

-A Requests class is provided to make plain, simple http requests
+##Simple Case

-##Simple http request Simple example that do http get request:
+One simple http request example that do http get request and read response as string:

 ```java
 String url = ...;